pdkaizer/Prototype-base/README.md

 * Bourbon
 * Bitters

-## To use:
+## To use

-Run an NPM install command
+* Be sure that the latest version of Node and NPM are installed
+* Install Gulp `npm install gulp-cli -g`

 Edit files